TokenBender/playtorch/numpy_interview.md

 15. What do you understand by Vectorization in NumPy?
 16. How is vstack() different from hstack() in NumPy?
 17. How do you find the local peaks (or maxima) in a 1-D NumPy Array?
 18. How is Vectorization related to Broadcasting in NumPy?

+19. What are the differences between `np.copy()` and view in NumPy?
+20. How do you handle missing data in NumPy arrays?

 # For Experienced (.....Continued)

 19. What happens when the split() method is used for splitting NumPy arrays?
 20. What happens when we use the arrays_split() method for splitting the NumPy array?